yodobrin/file-service-sample/README.md

 - Enhance authorization, check for roles as an example.

 - Add addtional container app, which will audit the uploaded files and scan them for viruses.

+#### Limitation and thoughts

+With the first version, only the bear minimal capabilities were provided for customers who needs to support the following user stories.
+The suggested architecture, also calls for an audit or scanning capabilities that would ensure the uploaded files are safe before moving them to the secured area, as all files uploaded should be treated as un-safe.

+- The service validating file content is not implemented.

+- Authentication and Authorization flow are initial provisioned with minimal validation, addtional role assignment or any other means for authrization can be added by you.

+- Network security is out-of-scope.